Deontay Wilder Makes A Huge Offer To Fight Anthony Joshua

-A showdown between heavyweight champions Deontay Wilder versus Anthony Joshua might happen sooner rather than later after all.
+A showdown between heavyweight champions Deontay Wilder and Anthony Joshua might happen sooner rather than later after all.

-Less than a day removed from boxing promoter Lou Dibella’s claim that a fight between Deontay Wilder and Anthony Joshua would not take place (courtesy of Boxing News 24) there is a glimmer of hope.
+Less than a day removed from boxing promoter Lou Dibella’s claim that a fight between Deontay Wilder and Anthony Joshua would not take place, as reported by Boxing News 24, there is a glimmer of hope.
 Boxing fans eager to see Wilder and Joshua face each other have been given a possible reprieve.

 According to the Los Angeles Times, Deontay Wilder’s promotional camp is offering a hefty purse of $50 million.
 It was done in an effort to help make the heavyweight showdown happen.
 If Anthony Joshua agrees to Deontay Wilder’s proposal, they will begin contract negotiations for an epic fight, which would be scheduled for the fall.

-Anthony Joshua’s manager Eddie Hearn will reportedly be in New York on Thursday.
+Anthony Joshua’s manager, Eddie Hearn, will reportedly be in New York on Thursday.
 Hearn’s purpose is to try and hammer out some particulars during the ongoing fight discussions, according to the Independent.

 If there is any validity to the reports that Deontay Wilder has a $50 million offer on the table, a true starting point will have been created.
-Ongoing dialogue instead of having complete silence between Wilder and Joshua is a plus.
+Ongoing dialogue, instead of having complete silence between Wilder and Joshua, is a plus.

 A lack of a buzz, along with building skepticism that the fight between Deontay Wilder and Anthony Joshua will not happen does boxing a disservice.
 Fans have grown eager to see the best fight the best.
-As heavyweight boxers go, Wilder and Joshua making an attempt to face one another is the best possible fight that fans can get.
+As heavyweight boxers go, Wilder and Joshua making an attempt to face each other is the best possible fight that fans can get.

 .@anthonyfjoshua Mate!
 I sent this personally this time just so there’s no miscommunication.
 Tell @EddieHearn to let you personally check his email this time.
 BTW I sent Your manager Rob McCracken the email as well.
 I’m looking forward to our meeting in the ring. #KingVsKing pic.twitter.com/WbH8SB5Qm5